-In discussing the pattern of muscular recruitment in regards to muscle fiber type with increasing intensity, a runner could be an example of providing increasing intensities throughout the activity.
+In discussing the pattern of recruitment in regards to muscle fiber type with increasing intensity, a runner could be an example of providing increasing intensities throughout the activity.
 As an example, as a runner begins his run, and the goal is a marathon, that runner starts at a moderate to slow pace(a jog), in which, type 1 muscles fibers provide the abundance of muscular contraction during this beginning and low intensity phase.
 Powers and Howley state that approximately up to 40% of VO2 output generates the activity of type 1.
 Type 1 fibers (slow twitch) require a large amount of oxygen for the muscle to generate Adenosine Triphosphate (ATP) from carbohydrates and fat.
 At this pace, the runner could potentially keep continual muscle contraction in excess of 1-4 hours.
-ATP is a high energy compound that is required for the release of energy resulting in muscular contraction.

 Continual supply of glucose to aid in ATP production will be generated from the glycogen(stored form of carbohydrates) stored in the muscle and liver, as well as fatty acids will be a slower burning energy source.
 If this runner plans to run a shorter race, lasting approximately 20 to 60 minutes, such as a 5-10k race, the runner could possibly engage in taking longer strides that require greater force production of the hamstrings and gluteus maximus, which the runners’ heart rate will continue to rise, requiring more oxygen being shuttled to the working muscle.
 This increase demand could possibly increase the runners VO2, dependent on the runners bioenergetic(energy system) and/or biomechanical(muscle fibers) factors(Powers and Howley).
 The determining factor of the runner keeping this faster pace would be set by the accumulation of lactacte in the muscle, or the lactacte threshold.